 Lesson 2 might have been titled "Photoshop 101" because it gives the students experience with the most basic and commonly used features-the sine qua non of digital photo editing.
-Even beginners are eager to learn such practicalities as how to straighten images that have been scanned in at a crooked angle, crop them, and fix the colors to compensate for a problem with the exposure.
-Lesson 2 also introduces two important concepts: resolution issues and adjustment layers.
+Even beginners are eager to learn practicalities such as how to straighten images that have been scanned in at a crooked angle, crop them, and compensate for color casts due to the exposure.
+Lesson 2 also introduces students to Adobe Bridge, which they'll use throughout the book.
+It discusses the important concept of resolution, and gives students more experience with adjustment layers.

 Image retouching can be overdone.
-Help students learn how to look closely at an original image, to see what needs correcting, and at the end results, to make sure that the image has been improved sufficiently-but not so much that it no longer looks realistic.
+Help students learn how to look closely at an original image to see what needs correcting, and at the end results, to make sure that the image has been improved sufficiently-but not so much that it no longer looks realistic.

 In addition to the lessons in this book, encourage students to learn more about scanning, tonal correction, color correction, and image repair and retouching.
 This chapter merely scratches the surface of image correction-a skill set that is very deep, extremely valuable, and involves concepts well beyond the scope of both this book and the Photoshop documentation.
-Many books on correction and retouching are available from Peachpit Press.
+Students will have the opportunity to retouch photos in other lessons, particularly Lessons 5 and 12.
+However, students who are particularly interested in learning more may want to consider the many books on correction and retouching that are available from Peachpit.

-At the end of this session, your students should be able to describe the strengths and limitations of the various retouching strategies, and know which tools to use for specific repairs.
+At the end of this session, your students should be able to describe the strengths and limitations of various retouching strategies used in the lesson, and know which tools to use for specific repairs.